 Community Schools Guiding Team: ACT Now created a Community Schools Guiding Team to advise in its work on implementing community schools statewide.
 This group makes decisions about professional development opportunities, advocacy strategies, and the investment of other resources and supports.
-We will leverage this group to start a Steering Committee.
+We will leverage this group to start a steering committee.

-Overview of ISBE: The Illinois State Board of Education (ISBE) has leveraged community schools strategies to meet the full needs of students and families and seeks to expand this model throughout the state.
+Overview of ISBE: The Illinois State Board of Education (ISBE) has used community schools strategies to meet the full needs of students and families and seeks to expand this model throughout the state.
 ISBE has leveraged community schools in its response to the pandemic.
 Community schools are a part of the state's learning renewal plan.
 Further, ISBE invested from federal pandemic relief funds into the Community Partnership grant, which requires that the recipients follow the four pillars of the community schools model.

 Participating School Districts: School districts throughout Illinois have been working on the community schools model for decades, sometimes with substantial funding devoted to this work and sometimes with no additional funding specifically for community schools.
-We seek to work with school districts to establish, grow, and formalize community schools practices in Illinois in order to improve student outcomes.
-We will ensure that all the school districts we identify will have the staff and infrastructure needed to implement this project.
+We seek to work with school districts to establish, grow, and formalize community schools practices in identify will have the staff and infrastructure needed to implement this project.